The Eras Era

 Further information: Midnights Era

-In January 2022, New York University’s Clive Davis Institute launched its first-ever course dedicated to Taylor and her career.
-Topics ranged from the legacy of pop and country music, to representations of youth and girlhood, to the politics of race in contemporary pop.
-Demand for the course was so high it quickly amassed a long waitlist and inspired other prestigous universities around the globe to follow suit.
+Around that time, New York University launched its first-ever course dedicated to Taylor and her career.
+Topics ranged from the legacy of pop and country music to representations of youth and girlhood, and the politics of race in contemporary pop.
+Demand for the course was so high that it quickly inspired other prestigious universities around the globe to follow suit.
 Just two months later, NYU announced that Taylor would be awarded an honorary Doctor of Fine Arts degree in recognition of her impact as “one of the most prolific and celebrated artists of her generation.”
 She was also invited to deliver the commencement address for the Class of 2022 at Yankee Stadium that May—an appearance that received widespread acclaim for its wisdom, humor, and humility.

 «I wouldn’t be able to re-record my albums if it weren’t for you.
 You emboldened me to do that.
 And I had made up my mind that if you were going to be this generous and give us this [award], I thought it might be a fun moment to tell you that my brand new album comes out October 21.
 And I will tell you more at midnight.»